 Turn off all technology and do something restful such as gentle stretches or taking a warm bath.

 Deep breathing exercises can help you to relax.
 The smell of lavender oil also helps.
 Try sprinkling a few drops on your pillow.
-You can learn about other relaxation exercises here.
+You can learn about other relaxation tips here.

 Learning meditation is a very useful tool for stilling the mind and relaxing the body.

 Sleep and mental health

 Struggling to sleep over a long period of time may lead to more challenges to your mental health.
 It could also make any existing challenges worse.